 Primary Navigation Mobile

-When buying a car you don’t want to overpay, and when selling, you want to get a fair price so you don’t end up making a loss.
-To help you get the best price when buying or selling a car, the Parkers team has been providing accurate and up-to-date pricing for used cars for decades via the famous printed Parkers Guide sold in newsagents, a service now available online via our online car valuation tool.
+When you’re buying a car, you don’t want to overpay for it.
+And when you’re selling a car, you want to get a fair price.
+To help you get the best price when buying or selling, the Parkers team has been providing accurate, up-to-date used car pricing for decades in the famous Parkers Guide magazine, and now exclusively online via our car valuation tool.

-To help you get an accurate car valuation when buying or selling, you can rely on the Parkers team to provide the most accurate and up-to-date valuations.
-In this guide, we’ll run through how you can get an up-to-date valuation for a car, the essential things that contribute to it, and how it can help you save money.
+Whether you’re buying or selling, you can rely on the Parkers team to provide accurate and up-to-date car valuations.
+In this guide, we’ve going to look at how you can get the best valuation for your car, the factors that contribute to it, and how a valuation can help save you money.

-Why car valuations are important
+Why valuations are important when buying a car

 4